kanaya/Pineapple_IIc/README.md

 # Pineapple IIc

-## Overview
+## Congratulations!

-Pineapple IIc is a _business card_ version of MIDI-computer _Pineapple II._ It can convert 7 analog voltage levels (0-5V) to MIDI Note On/Off signals.
+You’ve got the latest version of Pineapple Computer named _Pineapple IIc._ But what is Pineapple Computer?
+Well, it is a MIDI computer that can covert analog signals to MIDI (digital) signal.
+Now you may want to ask, I guess, what is it for?
+The Pineapple Computer is an artist-friendly super-easy-to-use computer!
+You plug power, sensor, MIDI instrument, and boom!
+Everything is set up.

 ## How to set up (Hardware)